LEAFF PROGRAM

 Is this program open to any farmer?

 The application is currently open to any farmers who fall into the Minnesota Department of Agriculture’s definition of an emerging farmer (PDF).
-Applications to the LEAFF program are open to all emerging farmers, selections are made by the Farmer Evaluation subcommittee based on farmer need and funding availability.
+Applications to the LEAFF program are open to all emerging farmers.
+The number of participants is dependent on program funding.

 How much produce will you buy from me?

-If accepted into the LEAFF program, the amount of produce we will purchase from you depends on program funding.
-For the 2023 season the guaranteed amount is $5,000 per farm in the program.
+If accepted into the program, the quantity of produce we will purchase from you depends on your assigned tier for the 2024 season:

 When will I find out if I’m accepted into the program?